 Considering the demographic dividend of women and youths and the role they play during the electoral period; targeted peace building programs will be carried out.
-A series of youth-focused and youth-led events to depolarise and encourage young people to transform from being perpetrators of violence to being peace builders during election period will be conducted, drawing participants from all political parties at local level.
+A series of youth-focused and youth-led events to depolarise and encourage young people to transform from being perceived perpetrators of violence to being peace builders during election period will be conducted, drawing participants from all political parties and other youth and women's groups at local levels.
 Some of the activities include seminars, sporting and music galas/festivals in order to bring the youths together regardless of political affiliation.
-In similar manner, women drawn from political parties, civic society, community leadership and party members will also be engaged separately in line with Section 9 of the NPRC Act to support depolarisation of electoral spaces.
+In similar manner, women drawn from political parties, civic society and community leadership will be engaged separately in line with Section 9 of the NPRC Act to support depolarisation of electoral spaces.